 Second Skin Squares

-You can buy different types of second skin squares that are specially designed for blisters and pain relief.
+You can buy different types of second skin squares specially designed for blisters and pain relief.
 They’re made with water and soothe the affected area by reducing friction and pressure.

 All you need to do is to place the squares on your blister after cleaning and apply the band-aid to keep it in place.